avanitanna/avanitanna.github.io/_posts/2025-02-16-hf-recipe-agent.md

 Check out this [repo](https://huggingface.co/spaces/vntnn/First_agent_template/tree/main) for implementation details.

 #### [Recommended] How to run the codeAgent (more securely):
+Here are some recommendations:

-Note that you'll have to set your HF token first in an `.env` file if you choose to use dotenv.
+- Note that you'll have to set your HF token first in an `.env` file if you choose to use dotenv.

-It is recommended to run a code agent using a docker container, e.g., `docker run -it ubuntu:latest bin/bash`.
+- It is recommended to run a code agent using a docker container, e.g., `docker run -it ubuntu:latest bin/bash`.

-[Warning!]
+- [Warning!]
 Once you run `python3 app.py`, it spawns a public URL that is linked to your container.
 HF claims that it runs using a secure local Python Interpretor https://smolagents.org/docs/secure-code-execution-of-smolagents/.

 #### Building your own agentic workflows
 Here are some key principles for effective agentic workflows: